dwcaress/MB-System/macports/README.md

-Portfiles for macports install of MB-System
+This directory contains Portfiles that install MB-System with macports.
+The Portfile to install MB-System is science/mb-system/Portfile.

-To use these Portfiles, you must have macports installed locally.
+You must have macports installed locally to use a Portfile.

-You can run these Portfiles 'locally', i.e. even if the Portfiles are not published to the official MacPorts port tree; in the following example, replace the hypothetical user julesverne with your username.
+You can this local Portfile, even if the Portfile isn't yet published to the official MacPorts port tree; do the following:

 1. Open sources.conf in a text editor with 'sudo'.
 For example, to open it into TextEdit: